AlansCodeLog/alansartlog/src/posts/old/2017-02 - How to Turn-Scan Objects Into 3D Models With Just a Camera.md

 `Scale`: The resolution with a lower number being a higher resolution.

-The problem with MVE is that anything but the defaults seems to create a lot of weird artifacts and nothing but the defaults seemed to work (Edit: I have figured it out).
+The problem with MVE is that anything but the defaults seems to create a lot of weird artifacts and nothing but the defaults seemed to work.

-It also takes a lot longer (2-3h). if your computer isn't very powerful you might get out of memory errors.
+It also takes a lot longer (2-3h) Edit: On my new computer it's now 10-30min.
+If your computer isn't very powerful you might get out of memory errors.
 Try closing all your programs and just leaving it to run for a while or overnight, sometimes it will recover and finish.

 But it does allow you do do Floating Surface Reconstructions later.